1. Legal framework

 10.3.
 Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained.

 10.4.
 The DPO will review stored images and videos on a termly basis to ensure that all unwanted material has been deleted.

 10.5.
 Parents must inform the school in writing where they wish to withdraw or change their consent.
 If they do so, any related imagery and videos involving their children will be removed from the Trust/School drive immediately.

 10.6.
 When a parent withdraws consent, it will not affect the use of any images or videos for which consent had already been obtained.
 Withdrawal of consent will only affect further processing.

 10.7.
 Where a pupil’s security risk has changed, the DSL will inform the Headteacher immediately.
 If required, any related imagery and videos involving the pupil will be removed from the school drive immediately.
 Hard copies will be removed by returning to their parents or by shredding, as appropriate.

 10.8.
 Official school photos are held on SIMS alongside other personal information, and are retained for the length of the pupil’s attendance at the school, or longer, if necessary, e.g. due to a police investigation.

 10.9.
-Some educational records relating to former pupils of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
+Some educational records relating to former pupils of the Trust/School may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.